Pomax/BezierInfo-2/chapters/pointvectors3d/content.en-GB.md

 - Take a point on the curve for which we know the RM frame already,
 - take a next point on the curve for which we don't know the RM frame yet, and
 - reflect the known frame onto the next point, by treating the plane through the curve at the point exactly between the next and previous points as a "mirror".
-- This gives the next point a tangent vector that essentially in the opposite direction of what it should be in, and a normal that's slightly off-kilter, so:
+- This gives the next point a tangent vector that's essentially pointing in the opposite direction of what it should be, and a normal that's slightly off-kilter, so:
-- reflect the vectors of our "mirrored frame" a second time, but this time using the plane through the next point itself as "mirror".
+- reflect the vectors of our "mirrored frame" a second time, but this time using the plane through the "next point" itself as "mirror".
 - Done: the tangent and normal have been fixed, and we have a good looking frame to work with.

 So, let's write some code for that!